CoineusCrypto/assets/apps/krakentracker/README.md

 # Adding your project to KrakenTracker

-## The slow way
+## The easy way
 Submit your listing to this form: [link]

 The devs will take your info and manually add the listing for you.
-It may take some time to get to, but is the easiest for you.
+As this is a manual process, it may take some time to get to, but is the easiest for you.

 ## The fast way